Essential Oils for Histamine Balance

 The essential oils in the Histamine Balance blend are uniquely suited to modulate excess histamine excretion, balancing histamine levels and helping to reset the immune response and reduce allergic reactions.

-Individuals who suffer from histamine intolerance and mast cell activation often express concerns about essential oils derived from flowers or trees as they can be cross-reactors for mast cell triggers.
+Individuals who suffer from histamine intolerance and mast cell activation often express concerns about essential oils derived from flowers or trees, as they can be cross-reactors for mast cell triggers.

-Histamine Balance Blend
+Histamine Balance™ Blend

-Lavender (Lavandula angustifolia): Known for its anti-histamine properties, Lavender helps reduce inflammation, stress and tension, calm the mind and enhance the other oils in this blend for optimal effectiveness.
-An animal study conducted in South Korea showed lavender inhibits histamine and inflammatory protein release from mast cells.
-These results indicate that lavender oil inhibits immediate-type allergic reactions by inhibition of mast cell degranulation in-vivo and in-vitro.
-Additional research found the medicinal compounds in lavender oil, and especially its component linalool, help to inhibit the production of histamine and suppress inflammatory responses in the airways.
+Lavender™ (Lavandula angustifolia): Known for its anti-histamine properties, Lavender helps reduce inflammation, stress, and tension, calms the mind, and enhances the other oils in this blend for optimal effectiveness.
+A study conducted in South Korea on animals showed that lavender inhibits the release of histamine and inflammatory proteins from mast cells.
+These results indicate that lavender oil inhibits immediate-type allergic reactions by inhibiting mast cell degranulation in both in vivo and in vitro settings.
+Additional research has found that the medicinal compounds in lavender oil, particularly its component linalool, help inhibit the production of histamine and suppress inflammatory responses in the airways.

 Roman Chamomile (Anthemis nobilis): A natural antihistamine, noted for its soothing effects and anti-inflammatory properties.
 A 2010 study published in Molecular Medicine Reports found it helps balance and inhibit excessive histamine responses.
 The study highlighted the benefit of topically applying Chamomile essential oil as its anti-inflammatory properties ”penetrate below the skin surface into the deeper skin layers” to calm inflammation and amplify healing.

-Peppermint (Mentha piperita): Flavonoids contained in Peppermint were found to have a potent inhibitory effect on excessive histamine release from mast cells.
-The menthol constituent helps support throat infections, colds and flu along with asthma, bronchitis, and sinusitis.
-Research on, “the anti-inflammatory activity of L-menthol compared to mint oil in human monocytes in vitro: a novel perspective for its therapeutic use in inflammatory diseases,” found that menthol is an effective treatment for chronic inflammatory conditions like allergic rhinitis and bronchial asthma.
+Peppermint™ (Mentha piperita): Flavonoids contained in Peppermint were found to have a potent inhibitory effect on excessive histamine release from mast cells.
+The menthol constituent helps support the relief of throat infections, colds, and flu, as well as asthma, bronchitis, and sinusitis.
+Research on “the anti-inflammatory activity of L-menthol compared to mint oil in human monocytes in vitro: a novel perspective for its therapeutic use in inflammatory diseases,” found that menthol is an effective treatment for chronic inflammatory conditions like allergic rhinitis and bronchial asthma.
 The Journal of Ethnopharmacology found that peppermint oil has an antispasmodic effect on the windpipe muscles and has “expectorant actions and is anti-congestive.”

-How to Use Histamine BaIance™
+How to Use Histamine Balance™

-Slowly work up to applying 2 -3 times daily to support histamine reactions in the gut, brain and body.
+Slowly work up to applying 2-3 times daily to support histamine reactions in the gut, brain, and body.

-Start by putting it behind your ears, on your sternum or even under your nose to open airways and calm an itchy, rashy, allergic episode.
+Start by putting it behind your ears, on your sternum, or even under your nose to open airways and calm an itchy, rashy, allergic episode.
 It’s also great for mast cell-related GI upset or headaches.

-• For allergic reactions, smell or apply 1 – 2 drops behind your ears, on the back of your neck, or on your sternum to open airways.
+• For allergic reactions, smell or apply 1-2 drops behind your ears, on the back of your neck, or on your sternum to open airways.

 That said, if you get headaches or feel bad with any type of essential oil smell, you shouldn’t use essential oils.

-Featured Oil:
+Featured Oils:

 Ready to get started?
 Click the links below to order today: